ddimitrioglo/jquery-mailchimp/README.md

 # jquery-mailchimp

-This is a jquery plugin to handle MailChimp forms.
+This is a jQuery plugin to simplify work with MailChimp forms.

 ## Improvements